paulrobertlloyd/jekyll-roman/README.md

 ## Installation

 1. Add `gem 'jekyll-roman'` to your site’s Gemfile and run bundle
-2. Add the following to your site's _config.yml:
+2. Add the following to your site’s `_config.yml`:

 ```yml
 gems: